Maui’s Coral Reefs: 7 Ways to Help

 5. Vote with your money

-If you don’t want to donate your hard-earned dough to science and conservation efforts, at least buy products that support sustainable oceans.
+Don’t want to donate your hard-earned dough to science and conservation efforts.
+No problem!
+You can buy products that support sustainable oceans.

 Examples include: